Karen Azalea flowers

 An extraordinary and stunning variety presenting multiple clusters of bright lavender-pink blooms on a hardy and dense compact shrub; a beautiful presentation as a garden focal point

 Karen Azalea is bathed in stunning clusters of lightly-scented lilac purple trumpet-shaped flowers with pink overtones at the ends of the branches in mid spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The narrow leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Karen Azalea is an open multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.